Terry Bickers: Paradise Estate, Cradle, Monkey 7 and others

 After leaving Levitation in 1993, Bickers teamed up with guitarist Clive Giblin (Alternative TV, Shock Headed Peters, Two Worlds Collide, Sol Invictus).
 The duo formed a band called Paradise Estate, named after the Television Personalities' track as they were both fans.
 They spent about six weeks writing and recording the songs that would convince Warner Bros to sign Bickers, following which the pair drifted apart (with Giblin leaving the band).

 Bickers renamed the project Cradle and drafted in former King Kurt and Dave Howard Singers drummer T. Daniel Howard.
 This line up – together with Bickers' partner, singer Caroline Tree – spent the summer of 1994 locked away in a studio in Lincolnshire recording an album for Warner Bros subsidiary label Blanco Y Negro.
-The end result was an album and single, neither of which were released (although some copies of the single were pressed and reviewed in the music press).
+The result was an album and single, neither of which were released (although some copies of the single were pressed and reviewed in the music press).
 Around this time Giblin departed, and not long after Warner Bros dropped the band.

 Moving to Rye in Sussex, Bickers put together a third line-up of Cradle with himself on guitar, vocals, and various instruments, Caroline Tree as co-lead singer (and main creative foil) and Ian Mundwyler on guitar, plus a floating cast of contributing musicians.
 Recording sessions for this project were more successful and Cradle released what would be their only completed album, Baba Yaga, in 1995.
 This displayed a divided approach, alternating distinctly between noisy indie rock songs (predominantly sung by Tree) and ghostly psychedelic material (predominantly sung by Bickers) which showed a much softer approach than either Levitation or The House of Love.
 (During this period, Bickers also played on Divan, the 1995 debut album by Oedipussy, a project headed by former The Perfect Disaster member Phil Parfitt).

 In contrast to the reception afforded to Bickers' two previous bands, the press received Cradle with indifference or even contempt, with Caroline Tree being labelled as "the worst singer in the world" in a review in New Musical Express.
 Tree left the band shortly afterwards.
 Despite playing a few concerts with Bickers as lead vocalist, and more or less ditching the more conventional indie rock approaches in favour of dark psychedelia, Cradle did not last for much longer and quietly dissolved in 1996.

 Bickers went on to work in production, resurfacing briefly in 1999 with a new band called Monkey 7 (also featuring Sam Smith and Nik Webb).
 In contrast to the serious intent of Bickers' previous bands, Monkey 7 were described as "Tony Bennett steaming headfirst into the last working remnants of Shaun Ryder" and "a lo-fi ska Blur playing for laffs."
 The band released one single, "The Snowy Peaks/It All Comes Back on You", on Anvil Recording Co. in 2001.